kiytang/tic_tac_toe/README.md

 # TicTacToe

 ###Task:
-To create a fully tested (using RSpec) command line Tic-Tac-Toe game using Ruby.
+Followed the tutorial provided by:http://codequizzes.wordpress.com to create a fully tested (using RSpec) command line Tic-Tac-Toe game using Ruby.

 ###Status Update:
 - Class Board   (completed)